Thorium/WebsitePlayground/specifications/Technologies.md

 ## Possible some more technologies if needed ##

-We should use a reactive programming library like:
+You should use a reactive programming library like:

 - [RX.js](http://reactivex.io/)
 - [Bacon.js](https://baconjs.github.io/)